aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/add-image-to-existing-pdf-file/_index.md

 type: docs
 weight: 10
 url: /net/add-image-to-existing-pdf-file/
-description: This section describes how to add image to existing PDF file PDF file using C# library.
+description: This section describes how to add image to existing PDF file using C# library.
 lastmod: "2021-02-26"
 ---